A Brexit House Price Crash?

 Relatively new in the property industry, quick house sale companies work with homeowners in search of a more efficient service.

 The main advantage of using a quick buyer is that properties are bought for cash within timeframes as short as 7 days (although the typical sales time is 28 days).
 Most will also cover your legal fees.
-As the sale is direct, there is also no estate agency involvement, hidden costs and you may be able to access cash in advance.
+As the sale is direct, there is also no estate agency involvement and you can often access cash in advance.

 Offers are generally lower than what you would get with an estate agent and around the same as with auction houses.